AlexCharlton/site-generator/README.md

 To set the global value of `markup`.

 Pandoc can do a good deal of things and interpret a lot of markup languages. *site-generator* provides a number of configuration variables (or arguments to content variables) to affect its input.
 The main two are `markup` and `output-format` which tell Pandoc how to interpret its input, and what language to output to.
-The values of these can be almost anything that [Pandoc supports](http://johnmacfarlane.net/pandoc/README.html) as input and output formats (but some obviously won't make much sense -- why would you be outputting to a Word doc?).
+The values of these can be almost anything that [Pandoc supports](http://johnmacfarlane.net/pandoc/README.html) as input and output formats.[^output]

-The remainder of the Pandoc configuration variables affect Pandoc's extensions.
+The remainder of the Pandoc configuration variables try to cover most of the other options that are both supported by Pandoc and that make sense in the context of *site-generator*.
 The full list of them can be seen in [appendix C](#appendix-c-pandoc-configuration-variables).

+[^output]: Some output formats obviously won't make much sense -- why would you be outputting to a Word doc?

 ### Wrapping up the example site content
 In order to flesh out our example site, we're going to add a couple more pages.
 First will be `example-site/content/index`, which was actually already created when we initialized the site.
-This is page that will appear when you visit the top-level of your domain.
+This is page that will appear when you visit the top-level of the example site domain.
 To it we will add some basic content.

 ```
 :content